 I know modern browsers cull the number of concurrent connections to a site, but this can also be changed in many (Firefox comes to mind).

 Maybe this is all moot, and the Keep-Alive would eventually be forced into one connection by the browser.

 Can anyone make any sense out of what I'm attempting to explain, and if so, is it any bit feasible?

 Thanks for your time :)

-RE: Enabling keepalive after 'x' number of concurrent connections. - Added by nitrox almost 9 years ago
+RE: Enabling keepalive after 'x' number of concurrent connections. - Added by nitrox about 9 years ago

 I´m a bit confused...you want lighty to assume that after e.g. someone downloaded 5 images one after the other that he indeed wants to download more (like 20) and want to enable keepalive on the 6. request??

 Just enable keep-alive?
 It doesn't hurt much when connections are hanging around.